Rockstar Games Launcher keels over and all its PC games are down

 A couple of hours ago the Rockstar account added: "We thank you for your patience and understanding as we continue to work on restoring services for the Rockstar Games Launcher and supported titles."

 Patience and understanding?
 On the internet?
-Needless to say some people are having kittens about this, and it is truly unfortunate that it's happened alongside the launch of GTA: The Trilogy—though the fact it's the whole launcher down means this is also affecting players across Rockstar's games.
-The publisher's server status page shows that red Dead Online and GTA Online are currently both down on PC.
+Needless to say some people are having kittens about this, and it is truly unfortunate that it's happened alongside the release of GTA: The Trilogy—though the fact it's the whole launcher down means this is also affecting players across Rockstar's games.
+The publisher's server status page shows that Red Dead Online and GTA Online are currently both down on PC.

 PCG has contacted Rockstar for comment, and will update with any response.

-Note: Update: We've now been able to get the Rockstar Launcher running in offline mode, and can access and play the GTA Trilogy titles.
-GTA Online and Red Dead Online remain offline.